Curriculum Policy Statement

 - Using and applying mathematics

 We provide daily opportunities for all children to experience and acquire mathematical concepts and learn the mathematical language necessary for their communication.
 Introduction in the Early Years is through play activities and discovery.
-Our children are all encouraged to develop mental capabilities and strategies and to discuss their work in practical activities.
+Our children are all encouraged to develop mental strategies and to discuss their reasoning when problem solving and when using practical activities.
 They are taught to record, make logical deductions, solve problems and carry out mathematical investigations.
 Teacher assessment is continuous.

 The skills and knowledge of computing are taught as part of topic, as well as in separate skills based lessons.
 Computing is also integrated into all areas across the curriculum.
 Children have access to a wide range of experiences using a variety of equipment; laptop and desktop computers, programmable devices, CD players, DVD recorders, digital cameras and interactive whiteboards in their classroom.
 They are taught to use ICT equipment and software, confidently and purposefully, to communicate, investigate, handle information, solve problems and record their work.
 Our school staff, parents, governors and the children are all encouraged to access our Learning Platform via the internet.
 It is used to keep everyone informed and up to date.
-The children have access to their own class pages and e-mails.
+The KS1 children have access to their own class pages and e-mails.
 E-Safety is taught throughout the school.
+The KS2 children use personal usernames and passwords to access their Google Classroom.
+Here they have access to class blogs, links to educational sites and resources for homework as well as their own email account.

 Science in the National Curriculum provides our children with opportunities to explore and investigate the world around them, to develop understandings about the workings of the physical and biological world through first hand practical investigations.
 In the Foundation Stage this is taught through planned play activities and experiencing the world in which they live.
 In KS1 the children are taught to work scientifically to develop their knowledge and understanding of plants, animals including humans, living things and their habitats, everyday materials and seasonal changes.
 At KS2 children are taught to work scientifically to develop their knowledge and understanding of plants, animals including humans, rocks, light and forces and magnets.
 Their understandings are challenged through well-timed guidance, practical activities and teaching that extends their knowledge and scientific skills progressively.
 Through these activities based within class topics or as discrete subjects, our children develop their understanding of investigating scientifically and fair testing.
-We encourage them to question, think about what to predict, what might happen, observe results and to suggest reasons why things happen.
+Through opportunities for child led learning we encourage them to explore, question, think about what to predict, what might happen, observe results and to suggest reasons why things happen through evaluating their work.
+Science Club for Years 5 and 6 children will help to develop curiosity.

 Through History lessons our children gain knowledge and understanding of Britain’s past and think of the wider world.
 History is taught in many ways; through stories from the past, people's own experiences, ICT sources, pictures, historical artefacts and evidence to inspire children’s curiosity to know more about the past.
 The children are taught about changes in history and over time, the lives of significant individuals in the past and significant historical events, people and places in their locality.
 We cover the National Curriculum through a Topic based curriculum where History is taught as part of a larger topic.
 Use is made of the local environment by visiting places of interest.
 Parents and villagers are also encouraged to come into school to share their experiences of times gone by.

 From the Early Years all children are given varied opportunities to explore music through singing, playing tuned and non-tuned instruments, and listening to a variety of styles of music.
 They enjoy visits to the school from a range of performing groups or individuals leading workshops.
 Children combine sounds to compose music which they perform in groups or on their own.
 There are opportunities for all children in KS2 to sing as a choir and take part in the National and local performances.
-Recorder is offered to Year 4 and 5 children as a lunchtime club this opportunity provides a chance to learn to read music play and perform in small groups during school concerts.
+Recorder is offered to KS2 children as an after school club this opportunity provides a chance to learn to read music play and perform in small groups during school concerts.
 Both groups encourage children to have fun while making music together.
 Violin, guitar and brass tuition is offered, for a charge, by the Inspiring Music Bedfordshire’s peripatetic service.

 We believe Design Technology is learning through observation and making.
 Children are given opportunities to look at the things around them, to recognise how things are designed for a particular purpose and what works well.
 They have opportunities to create their own ideas and develop ways to solve problems as they arise.
 Children design and make products using a range of materials including food, textiles, electronics, graphics and resistant materials.
 Through a range of practical experiences, within class topics, children are encouraged to develop their designing and making techniques and evaluate their own work as informed users of products.